Self Drive Great Ocean Road Trip

 Accommodation in Derrinallum is available at the Mount Elephant Hotel Motel, who also serve up pub meals in the evening.
-Airbnb have several local choices; or, alternatively there is camping at the Deep Lake Reserve.
+There is camping at the Deep Lake Reserve.

 Forrest is set in the heart of the Otway Ranges and known as the Gateway to the Otways.
 It is a gorgeous little town in South West Victoria, surrounded by beautiful trees and bushland.
 Forrest is a popular town to visit, inland from the iconic coast, in the Great Ocean Road Hinterland.